 I’ve gone into a bit more detail about getting a SIM card in China, but suffice to say there are two options you can consider:

 - Purchase a SIM card for your phone: This option requires that you have an unlocked phone.
 If you’re not sure what I mean by “unlocked”, chances are your phone probably isn’t.
 In order to unlock your phone from a specific network carrier, you’ll need to pay off any balance for the cost of your phone and then reach out to your home carrier to get an unlock code.
 You can then purchase a Chinese SIM card off Amazon or get one once you arrive in China (a bit harder if you can’t speak Chinese).

 - Buy a China phone: To avoid this hassle of unlocking your phone, you can always just purchase a cheap phone when you arrive in China.
 While name brand phones are as expensive in China as they are anywhere in the world, you can easily find low-cost smartphones that will do the trick.
 I’ve purchased a simple Android phone for less than US$50.

 Whether you’re using your own phone or a new phone you bought in China, you’ll have to spend at least an hour at a Chinese carrier office to obtain a SIM card.
 The big players are China Mobile, China Telecom and China Unicom.
 Everybody has their preference, but really it doesn’t matter which you choose.

 Option 3: Rent a Phone or WiFi for China

-There is an easier option that’s worth considering: renting a phone.
+There is an easier option that’s worth considering: renting a phone or international WiFi unit.